Learn about World Numbat Day

-The numbat (Myrmecobius fasciatus) is a small marsupial found in isolated pockets in the south-west of Western Australia.With an estimated wild population of less than 1000, the species faces the threat of extinction.
+The numbat (Myrmecobius fasciatus) is a small marsupial that was once found across most of southern Australia.
+It is now restricted to a few isolated pockets in southwest Western Australia as well as two small re-introduced populations in New South Wales and South Australia.With an estimated wild population of less than 1000, the species faces the threat of extinction.

-You can help numbats by: encouraging responsible pet ownership, spreading the word about the marsupial’s plight and never removing hollow logs from the bush.
+World Numbat Day is a day to celebrate Western Australia’s unique mammal emblem and to encourage action to conserve the species.
+You can help numbats by encouraging responsible pet ownership, spreading the word about the marsupial’s plight and never removing hollow logs from the bush.